Kamohaker/Strona/README.md

 Build website: https://kamohaker.github.io/

 ### Technology
-Website is build with React framework.
+Website is build with React.
 Main language is JavaScript.
 In project I used MUI library.

 ### Instalation
 To run aplication Node.js is require.